rolczynski/Explainable-Sentiment-Analysis/article/article.md

 model = transformers.TFBertForSequenceClassification.from_pretrained(name)
 ````

-Even if it is out of the scope of this blog post, note how we train the model from scratch.
+Even if it is rather outside the scope of this article, note how we train the model from scratch.
 We start with the original BERT version as a basis, and we divide the training into two stages.
-Firstly, due to the fact that the BERT is pretrained on dry Wikipedia texts,
+Firstly, due to the fact that BERT is pretrained on dry Wikipedia texts,
-we bias the language model towards the more informal language or a specific domain.
+we bias the language model towards more informal language or a specific domain.
-To do so, we select raw texts close to the target domain and do the self-supervised
-**language model** post-training.
+To do this, we select raw texts close to the target domain and do a self-supervised **language model** post-training.
-The routine is the same as for the pre-training but we need carefully set up optimization parameters.
+The routine is the same as for the pre-training but we need to carefully set up the optimization parameters.
-Secondly, we do the regular supervised training.
+Secondly, we do regular supervised training.
-We train the whole model jointly, the language model and the classifier,
-using the fine-grained labeled dataset.
+We train the whole model jointly, the language model and the classifier, using a fine-grained labeled dataset.
+More details about the model [here] and training [here].

 <br>

 #### Awareness of Model Limitations

-In the previous section, we have presented an example of the modern NLP architecture
-wherein the core component is the language model.
+In the previous section, we presented an example of the modern NLP architecture wherein the core component is the language model.
-We abandon doing the task specific and time consuming feature engineering.
+We abandoned the task specific and time consuming feature engineering.
-Instead, thanks to language models, we use powerful features, context-aware word embeddings.
+Instead, thanks to language models, we can use powerful features, context-aware word embeddings.
-Nowadays, transfer knowledge from language models has become extremely popular.
+Nowadays, transferring knowledge from language models has become extremely popular.
-This approach dominates leader boards of any NLP task
-including the aspect-based sentiment classification (the table below).
+This approach dominates leader boards of any NLP task, including aspect-based sentiment classification (see the table below).
 Nonetheless, we should interpret these results with caution.

 ```
-The state of the art results on the most common evaluation dataset (SemEval 2014 Task 4 SubTask 2, details [here](http://alt.qcri.org/semeval2014/task4/)).
+State of the art results on the most common evaluation dataset (SemEval 2014 Task 4 SubTask 2, details [here](http://alt.qcri.org/semeval2014/task4/)).
-The second model in the exact form has been presented in the previous section.
+The second model was presented in the previous section.
 All use BERT as the language model.
 ```

-The single metric might be misleading, especially,
-when an evaluation dataset is highly limited, as in this case.
+A single metric might be misleading, especially, when an evaluation dataset is highly limited, as in this case.
-Briefly, a model seeks any correlations useful to make a correct prediction,
+As we said in the introduction, a model seeks any correlations useful for making a correct prediction,
-no matter if they have sense for humans or not.
+regardless of whether they make sense to human beings or not.
-In consequence, the model and human reasoning are much different.
+As a result, the model reasoning and human reasoning are very different.
-The model encodes the dataset specifics invisible for humans.
+The model encodes dataset specifics invisible to humans.
-In return for the high accurateness of the massive modern models,
-we have a little control of the model behavior
+In return for the high accuracy of the massive modern models, we have little control over the model behavior
-because both model reasoning and dataset characteristics,
-which a model tries to map precisely, are unclear.
+- because both the model reasoning and the dataset characteristics which the model is trying to map precisely, are unclear.
-These drawbacks become a severe problem
-if a dataset is limited because it is more likely during an inference
+These drawbacks can become a severe problem if a dataset is limited.
-to unconsciously expose a model to completely unusual,
+This is because during an inference, unconsciously exposing a model to examples
-from a model perspective, examples, which cause unpredictable model behavior.
+which are completely unusual is more likely, and this can cause unpredictable model behavior.
-To avoid such dangerous situations
+According to the introduction, to avoid such dangerous situations and to better understand
-and better understand what is beyond model comprehension,
+what is beyond the comprehension of a model,
-we should construct additional tests, the fine-grained evaluations [survey].
+we should construct additional tests of model behaviors; fine-grained evaluations [survey].

 ```
 Test Model Behaviors
 ```

-In the table below, we present three basic tests
-that roughly estimate model limitations.
+In the table below, we present three basic tests that roughly estimate model limitations.
-To be consistent, we examine the BERT-ADA model introduced in a previous section.
+To be consistent, we examined the BERT-ADA model introduced in the previous section.

-The test A checks how crucial to predict correctly is information about an aspect.
+Test A checks how crucial it is to predict correctly information about an aspect.
-We restrict a model to predict without aspects.
+In other words, we force a model to predict without aspects.
-The task becomes a basic, aspect independent, sentiment classification.
+The task then becomes a basic, aspect independent, sentiment classification.

-The test B verifies how a model considers an aspect.
+Test B verifies how a model considers an aspect.
-We force a model to make predictions using unrelated aspects,
+We ask a model for making predictions using (instead of correct) unrelated aspects;
-manually selected and verified simple nouns
-that are not present in a dataset, even implicitly.
+manually selected and verified simple nouns that are not present in the dataset, even implicitly.
-We process positive and negative examples
-expecting to get neutral sentiment predictions.
+We process positive and negative examples, expecting to get neutral sentiment predictions.

-The test C examines how precisely a model separates information
-about an asked aspect from other aspects.
+Test C examines how precisely a model separates information about a requested aspect from other aspects.
 In the first case, we process positive and neutral examples
-wherein we add to texts a negative emotional sentence
-about a different aspect
+wherein we add to texts a negative emotional sentence about a different aspect.
-"The {other aspect} is really bad."
-expecting that a model persists predictions unchangeable.
+For instance, "The {other aspect} is really bad." expecting that the model will persist in making its predictions, without any changes.
-Accordingly, in the second case, we process negative and neutral examples
-with an additional positive sentence "The {other aspect} is really great.".
+In the second case, we process negative and neutral examples with an additional positive sentence "The {other aspect} is really great.".
-To make this test reliable, we use unrelated aspects from the test B.
+In both cases, we use verified unrelated aspects from test B.
+More concrete details about tests you find [here].

 ```
 Test Name                       | Acc.
 Laptop | Acc.
 Restaurant